kiwi2kiwi/Hebbian/README.md

 What I'm working on:
 - trying to normalize the signals
-- Most axons died off by the 100th tick
+- Most axons died off by the 100th tick so I need to change some parameters.
+The goal is balancing "forgetting" and "strengthening" Axons.
+  Obviously axons should not "forget" when they are not constantly being used but still important.